cobriniklab/seuratTools/README.md

 ## TLDR

-seuratTools provides a single command to:
+chevreulSeurat provides a single command to:

 - construct a Seurat object